Last Updated: September 4, 2023 by Flora Gibbins

 False Neon Tetra Disease

-False Neon Tetra disease is a condition that mimics the symptoms of Neon Tetra disease.
+False Neon Tetra disease is a condition that mimics the symptoms of actaual disease.
 The disease is known as Columnaris and is caused by a bacterial infection.

 - Fish stops eating